From Stateless to Situated: Building a Psychological World for LLM-Based Agents: Experiments and Results

 \subsection{Resistance Hard-Negative Stress Test}

 In addition to the main experiment, a stress test utilizing 50 selected extreme high-resistance cases further revealed the systems' baseline capabilities in preventing false progression and maintaining intervention resilience.
 Handling resistance involves a complete timeline containing immediate concession, cooldown waiting, and opportunistic retries.
 To this end, we jointly evaluated the Immediate Adherence Rate, Cooldown Violation Rate, and Eventual Re-offer Rate.
 In the turn where the seeker explicitly refuses or hesitates (Turn-0), LEKIA achieved an Immediate Adherence Rate of up to 0.84.
 In contrast, Baseline was only 0.3, making it highly prone to disregarding willingness and forcefully preaching.
 MiddleBaseline's Immediate Adherence Rate (0.42) was only slightly higher than Baseline's (0.3), showing limited improvement.
-More alarmingly, its cooldown violation rate (0.48) not only failed to improve, but was significantly higher than Baseline's (0.28)---this indicates that the continuous pressure from stage prompts somewhat exacerbated the model's impulsivity during the cooldown period, making it more inclined to immediately initiate repeated offers after conceding.
+More alarmingly, its cooldown violation rate (0.48) not only failed to improve, but was significantly higher than Baseline's (0.28)---this indicates that the continuous pressure from stage prompts somewhat exacerbated the model's impulsivity during the cooldown period, making it more inclined to immediately initiate repeated offers.

-Furthermore, preventing false progression does not mean the system should fall into "passive empathic stagnation"; an effective process-oriented support system must possess "bounded proactivity".
-In this long-term contest, Baseline's eventual re-offer rate was only 0.30, completely losing the initiative to advance therapy after encountering resistance.
-Although MiddleBaseline's eventual re-offer rate reached 0.80, this was largely a "blind probe" built upon its high violation rate (\textasciitilde{}0.48).
-In contrast, LEKIA, while maintaining a 0.00 cooldown violation rate, achieved an eventual re-offer rate of up to 0.66.
-This proves that the system can steadily resume the intervention trajectory after strictly controlling clinical discipline and patiently awaiting user readiness.
+Furthermore, preventing false progression does not mean the system should fall into "passive empathic stagnation"; an effective process-oriented support system should retain bounded proactivity.
+In this long-term contest, Baseline's eventual re-offer rate was only 0.30, indicating limited re-engagement after encountering resistance.
+Although MiddleBaseline's eventual re-offer rate reached 0.80, this occurred alongside its high cooldown violation rate of (\textasciitilde{}0.48).
+In contrast, LEKIA, while producing no cooldown violations in this stress-test setting, achieved an eventual re-offer rate of up to 0.66.
+This indicates that, under controlled simulation, the system can resume the intervention trajectory while respecting cooldown constraints and updated signals of user readiness.

 Together, these three evaluations form a converging chain of evidence: process completion under normal conditions, boundary discipline under resistance, and cross-scenario consistency.
 For process-oriented emotional support, external state and dual-gating are not enhancements to generation quality, but prerequisites for maintaining intervention safety.